 About Living Uplands

 The Living Uplands project was first created in 2015 to focus the attention on one of the UK's most endangered birds, the iconic Black grouse.
-While developing educational resources on this species it became obvious that its story lies within a wider, richer and massively diverse balance of nature and that there is a far bigger story to tell about the managed uplands of England.
-We are exploring projects ranging from the geology of upland areas, pollution and many wildlife and conservation schemes.
-Many of these projects demonstrate how, taken together, each has a profound impact on the balance of nature across the Living Uplands.
+While developing educational resources on this species it became obvious that its story lies within a wider, richer, and massively diverse balance of nature and that there is a far bigger story to tell about the managed uplands of England.
+The project has expanded the range of topics we explore, informing and educating on subjects as wide ranging as the geology of upland areas, pollution, wildlife, and conservation activities, as well as learning on issues such as carbon capture and biodiversity net gain.
+Together, these aspects demonstrate how each has a profound impact on the balance of nature across the Living Uplands, as well as the management time, effort, passion, and investment required to sustain the landscape we know and love.

 Living Uplands is working towards a comprehensive online resource that shows just what makes the Upland landscape so special and important: